javaee/jms-spec/pages/HowToJoinTheJSR343ExpertGroup.md

 <h3>Expert group application process</h3>

-* Decide whether you are applying to join the expert group as an '''individual''' or on behalf of an '''organisation'''.
+* Decide whether you are applying to join the expert group as an **individual** or on behalf of an **organisation**.
 If you're known to be associated with an organisation with an interest in JMS (e.g. your employer is a JMS vendor) then we will expect you to apply to represent that organisation, not as an individual.

 * If you're representing an organisation, that organisation must be a JCP member.
 The organisation must sign the Java Specification Participation Agreement (JSPA) and pay the appropriate fee (US$ 5000 for commercial entities,.US$ 2000 for educational or non-profit institutions, US$ 0 for existing licensees).
 If you're joining as an individual, you must personally sign the Java Specification Participation Agreement (JSPA); the fee is US$ 0.
 For more information on becoming a JCP member, see [http://jcp.org/en/participation/membership]